 In our long history, we have had students accepted at virtually all the top graduate and medical schools.
 The chemistry major has been offered since 1905 and our program has been continually certified by the American Chemical Society since 1948.

 Our department honors outstanding chemistry majors with annual awards for student achievement in General, Organic, and Physical/Analytical Chemistry.
 Included are the Nelson and Wright Prizes, in honor of two long-serving former Wheaton College Chemistry Department faculty.
 We also award a research prize, the Hanchett Prize, to an outstanding undergraduate researcher.

 To honor current outstanding chemistry majors, one sophomore, one junior and two senior students are chosen to receive internal awards.
 Included are the Nelson Award and the Wright Award, in honor of two former Wheaton College Chemistry Department Faculty.

 - Departmental student groups perform chemistry demonstrations at local schools, host high school students at Wheaton for a day of forensics investigations, and gather for social activities.

 - Student employment as laboratory assistants, teaching assistants, and peer tutors provide additional practical experience.

 - Human Needs and Global Resources: Cultivate a commitment to justice, intercultural humility, compassion, hospitality, environmental health, and peacemaking through multi-disciplinary coursework, a six-month international internship, and whole-person formation through experiential learning

-- Study abroad at international universities
+- Study Abroad at international universities

-- Summer research with faculty
+- Mentored research with faculty

 What Will I Learn?